-Corporate Implications Financial: The principle behind modifying the policy is to minimise any risk of a judicial review from an aggrieved applicant.
-Legal: Failure to adopt a policy in line with the Gambling Act 2005, will result in the Council not able to administer the licensing functions under the Gambling Act 2005 Safeguarding: The policy document deals with the protection of children and vulnerable adults Equalities/Diversity: None arising out of this report.
-An Equality Impact Assessment has been attached to the report (Appendix 2).
-The responses to the consultation process may result in issues which will need to be considered.
+Financial: The principle behind modifying the policy is to minimise any risk of a judicial review from an aggrieved applicant.
+Legal: Failure to adopt a policy in line with the Gambling Act 2005 will result in the Council not being able to administer the licensing functions under the Gambling Act 2005.
+Safeguarding: The policy document deals with the protection of children and vulnerable adults.
+Equalities/Diversity: None arising out of this report.
+An Equality Impact Assessment has been produced.
 Customer Impact: None arising out of this report.
-The responses to the consultation process may result in issues which will need to be considered.
-Environment and Climate Change: None arising out of this report.
-The responses to the consultation process may result in issues which will need to be considered.
-Consultation/Community Engagement: It is proposed to consult in writing with all stakeholders as highlighted in section 2.2.
-The period of consultation will last for four weeks in order to give all of the identified stakeholders an opportunity to comment on the proposals.
-The draft policy will be placed on the Authority's website for comment for the duration of the consultation period.
+The responses to the - consultation process may result in issues which will need to be considered.
+Environment and None arising out of this report.
+The responses to the Climate Change: consultation process may result in issues which will need to be considered.
+Consultation/Community The period of consultation ran for four weeks in order to Engagement: give all of the identified stakeholders an opportunity to comment on the proposals.
+The draft policy has been placed on the Authority's website for comment for the duration of the consultation period.
 Risks: None arising out of this report.
-The responses to the consultation process will identify possible risks.
-Officer Contact: John Meddings Designation: Ext.
-No. Licensing Officer 2213 Ext.
-NO. E-mail: john.meddings@braintree.gov.uk
+Officer Contact: John Meddings Designation: Licensing Officer Ext.
+No. 2213 E-mail: john.meddings@braintree.gov.uk